 |

-occasions while in the States, Harriet Welty Rochefort was asked
+while in the States, Harriet Welty Rochefort is frequently asked questions

 - the Euro (it was down, now it's